nathanaela2002/RamsayAI/README.md

 **Built with ❤️ for everyone who's ever stared at a full fridge and thought "there's nothing to eat"**

-*Cookify - Where AI meets your kitchen*
+*Ramsay AI - Where AI meets your kitchen*